norenh/SimpleTester/README.txt

 Arguments supported are:

+ -e filename used for screenshot if script fails
  -h for running in headless mode (only firefox and chrome supported) -p for browser window persistance after script finishes.
 In headless mode, does nothing -b [firefox|chrome|safari|edge] sets the browser to use